2012 United States House of Representatives elections in New Jersey

-The 2012 United States House of Representatives elections in New Jersey were held on Tuesday, November 6, 2012, and elected the 12 U.S. Representatives from the state of New Jersey, a loss of one seat following the 2010 United States Census.
+The 2012 United States House of Representatives elections in New Jersey were held on Tuesday, November 6, 2012, and elected the 12 U.S. representatives from the state of New Jersey, a loss of one seat following the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.

 Overview

 Redistricting

 Redistricting in New Jersey is the responsibility of the New Jersey Redistricting Commission, comprising six Democrats and six Republicans.
 If a majority of the 12 cannot reach an agreement, a neutral 13th person serves as a mediator or tie-breaker.
 On December 23, 2011, the commission voted 7–6 for a map supported by Republicans.

 District 1

 In redistricting, Cherry Hill Township was added to the 1st district, while Riverton and parts of East Greenwich Township and Mantua Township were removed from the district.
-Democrat Rob Andrews, who has represented the 1st district since 1990, ran for re-election.
+Democrat Rob Andrews, who had represented the 1st district since 1990, ran for re-election.